Huijaaja42/routefinder/README.md

 Every time you start Euroscope go to  `OTHER SET => Plug-ins ...` press `Load` and select the `RouteFinder.dll` from the Euroscope working directory.

 Alternatively you can add `Plugins	Plugin0	RouteFinder.dll` to your `.prf` file to automatically load the plugin every time.
 If your `.prf` file has other plugins change `Plugin0` number accordingly e.g. `Plugin0` already exits => `Plugin1` for this plugin.

+### Usage

+`ADEP` is the departure airfield ICAO code.

+`ADEP` is the arrival airfield ICAO code.

+`FLXXX` is the planned cruise flightlevel where XXX is a whole number with 2 to 3 digits.

+`CALLSIGN` is the callsign of any aircraft with a flightplan.

+There are three ways to generate a route:

+1. `.route ADEP ADES FLXXX` then press enter
+2. `.route CALLSIGN` then press enter
+3. `.route` select an aircraft then press enter

+After a successfull request the route or the appropriate error is sent to you as a text message.
+All responses are also sent to your clipboard to enable easy pasting of the route.

 ### Compiling